FLAIR: Frequency- and Locality-Aware Implicit Neural Representations

 \section{Proposed Method: FLAIR}

-In this section, we first explain the time–frequency uncertainty principle (TFUP), which forms the theoretical basis of our approach.
-We then provide a brief formulation of an Implicit Neural Representation (INR).
-Building on these foundations, we present a novel framework, FLAIR, composed of two key components: (i) RC-GAUSS, a band-limited nonlinear activation for frequency-domain selection and time-domain localization, and (ii) Wavelet-Energy-Guided Encoding (WEGE) for region-adaptive frequency guidance.
+In this section, we first provide a brief formulation of an Implicit Neural Representations (INRs).
+Grounded in the Riesz basis framework, \texttt{sinc} functions are optimal band-limited bases, yet their global support introduces instability, motivating localized designs for INRs.
+Building on these foundations, we present a novel framework, FLAIR, composed of two key components: (i) Band-Localized Activation (BLA)~(Sec.~\ref{sec:BLA}), a band-limited activation for frequency-domain selection and time-domain localization, and (ii) Wavelet-Energy-Guided Encoding (WEGE)~(Sec.~\ref{sec:WEGE}) for region-adaptive frequency guidance.